Approximate Functionals in Hypercomplex Kohn-Sham Theory

-By observing Fig \ref{fig:hybrids}, it can be found that the correction $\Delta E_{\rm{X}}$ has little impact on both RKS and UKS.
-The systematical errors of hTPSS@RKS and hTPSS@UKS rarely change for different $c_{\rm{X}}^{\rm{HF}}$.
-In fact, similar results can be obtained by other hybrid functionals based on LDAs, GGAs, and meta-GGAs.
-This thus indicates that the description of strong correlation poses a great challenge to DFT within the frameworks of RKS and UKS, and explains the slow progress in systematically eliminating the strong correlation error inherent in commonly used DFAs.
+For better understanding, the hybrid functionals can be rewritten in the from: $E_{\rm{XC}}=E_{\rm{XC}}^{\rm{DFA}}+\Delta E_{\rm{XC}}$, where $\Delta E_{\rm{XC}}=c_{\rm{X}}^{\rm{HF}}(E_{\rm{X}}^{\rm{HF}}-E_{\rm{X}}^{\rm{DFA}})$ is considered as a correction to the LDA, GGA, and mGGA functionals, and the XC functionals used in KS-DFT and HCKS can be continuously changed by adjusting $c_{\rm{X}}^{\rm{HF}}$ to include different amounts of $\Delta E_{\rm{XC}}$.
+By observing Fig \ref{fig:hybrids}, it can be found that the correction $\Delta E_{\rm{XC}}$ has little impact on KS-DFT.
+The systematical errors of RKS and UKS rarely change for different $c_{\rm{X}}^{\rm{HF}}$, and the same results can be obtained by the hybrid functionals based on LDA, GGA, and mGGA.
+This thus indicates that the description of strong correlation poses a great challenge to DFT within the frameworks of KS-DFT, while HCKS creates new possibilities for the development and evaluation of approximate functionals toward better consideration of strong correlation.